Why Internal Pelvic?

 Timing and Frequency

-New patient, postpartum, and annual visits are 1.5 to 2 hours in duration.
-Follow-up treatments are about 60 minutes.
-Depending on your therapy goals, 1-4 follow up sessions may be suggested.
-However, follow up sessions are not always necessary.
-You may also consider attending a pelvic wellness clinic or taking a virtual pelvic mapping workshop to learn self-treatment techniques.
+New patient and postpartum intake and exam visits are typically 2 hours in duration.
+Depending on your therapy goals, 1-3 follow up sessions may be suggested.
+Follow-up treatments are 90 minutes long and include up to 75 minutes of hands-on treatment time.
+Annual pelvic wellness visits are 2 hours in length and include up to 90 minutes of treatment time.
+You may also consider attending a pelvic wellness clinic or taking the virtual pelvic mapping workshop to learn self-treatment techniques.

 During menstruation, you are welcome to keep your scheduled session.
-In fact, bleeding can actually enhance treatment because your body is already in a process of opening and releasing.
+If you would prefer to cancel, there will be no charge for rescheduling.
 If you would like to keep a menstrual cup in place, internal massage can be performed around the circumference of your cup.
 Otherwise, a table pad will be provided and you are welcome to free bleed.

 Pregnancy and Post-Partum